quoctuan36/memeee/SECURITY.md

 ## Reporting a Vulnerability

-If you encounter any issues, please go to [Discord](https://discord.gg/fTuGFk9ayG) :3
+If you encounter any issue, please go to [Discord](https://discord.gg/fTuGFk9ayG) :3